shapeoko/Docs/content/electronics.md

 Start by cutting the grey wire to length (either equal thirds, or some proportion which takes into account the wire for the Y-axis having a slightly shorter run than the X- and Z-axes.

 Next, strip all of the wire ends.
-The ends which will attach to the terminal block should be approximately 3/8" so as to be twisted into a hook so as to wrap around the terminal block screws.
+The ends which will attach to the terminal block should be approximately 3/8" so as to be twisted into a hook so as to wrap around the terminal block screws (trim away all of the shielding and the steel drain wire at this end).
 The other end of the grey wire should be stripped approximately 1/4" of an inch so as to fit into the gShield.
 Be careful of stripping too much and leaving wire unnecessarily exposed which could create the possibility of a short.
+If you wish to ground the drain wires you will need to strip off enough of the coverings to connect them to ground and trim any excess of the other wires.

 ![Stripped wire](tPictures/so_e_wire_stripped_4.jpg)